Nick Ahmed Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 12th in MLB.
+- The Cardinals pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Cardinals have a 4.44 team ERA that ranks 17th among all league pitching staffs.
+- The Cardinals have the 19th-ranked team ERA among all league pitching staffs (4.64).

-- The Cardinals rank 15th in baseball in home runs surrendered (19 total, 1.1 per game).
+- Cardinals pitchers combine to give up 20 total home runs at a clip of 1.1 per game (to rank 15th in the league).

-- Montgomery gets the start for the Cardinals, his fourth of the season.
-He is 2-1 with a 2.45 ERA and 17 strikeouts through 18 1/3 innings pitched.
+- The Cardinals will send Woodford (0-2) out to make his fourth start of the season.
+He is 0-2 with a 5.65 ERA and 11 strikeouts through 14 1/3 innings pitched.

-- In his most recent appearance on Thursday against the Pittsburgh Pirates, the lefty threw 6 1/3 innings, allowing two earned runs while surrendering six hits.
+- His most recent appearance came on Saturday against the Pittsburgh Pirates, when the righty tossed 5 1/3 scoreless innings while allowing seven hits.

+- In three games this season, the 26-year-old has an ERA of 5.65, with 6.9 strikeouts per nine innings.
+Opponents are hitting .345 against him.

 © 2023 Data Skrive.
 All rights reserved.